AKeeganDev/Portfolio/README.md

 # Portfolio

-> This project is for practicing my skills with Flexbox and other various HTML/CSS techniques
+> This project is for practicing my skills with Flexbox and other various HTML/CSS techniques.

+specific tasks include:

+-Utilizing Flexbox to organize and structure/style HTML elements -Setting backgrounds
+-Using image files
+-Using custom fonts

 ## Built With